Amber Kalirai: Storylines

-The character is the previously-unknown daughter of Dev Alahan (Jimmi Harkishin).
-She first appeared in November 2005, when her mum Ravinder was taken into hospital and she was looked after by her dad and his wife, Sunita Alahan (Shobna Gulati) on the Street.
-Amber started helping out in the Corner Shop but her incessant chat wound up Dev.
-Initially, Dev did not want Amber in his life as he was married to Sunita at the time and Amber served as a reminder of his philandering ways.
-However, he warmed to her and she came to live with him after her mother Ravinder moved to Finland with her partner.
-She had a crush on fellow neighbour David Platt (Jack P. Shepherd) but he was initially unaware of her feelings.
-When he did confront her, she denied it.
+Amber Kalirai is the previously-unknown daughter, of Dev Alahan (Jimmi Harkishin).
+She first appears in November 2005, when her mother, Ravinder, is taken into hospital and she is looked after by her dad and his wife, Sunita Alahan (Shobna Gulati) on the Street.
+Amber starts helping out in the Corner Shop, but her incessant chat winds Dev up.
+Initially, Dev does not want Amber in his life as he is married to Sunita at the time, and Amber serves as a reminder of his philandering ways.
+However, he warms to her, and she comes to live with him, after her mother Ravinder moves to Finland with her partner.
+She has a crush on fellow neighbour, David Platt (Jack P. Shepherd), but he is initially unaware of her feelings.
+When he does confront her, she denies it.

-In early 2008, Amber began working at Valandros restaurant with Leanne Battersby (Jane Danson), Paul Clayton (Tom Hudson) and Luigi until it was set alight by Paul.
-Dev then claimed that he did not want her anywhere near Paul.
-Amber has an infatuation from David after he has been trying to make his ex-girlfriend Tina McIntyre (Michelle Keegan) jealous, first by letting Amber use one of his gig ticket which Tina had refused.
-In August 2008, David invited Amber around to his house for lunch in a deliberate attempt to annoy Tina.
-Amber, unaware that she was being used, kissed a less than enthusiastic David.
-Unable to contain her anger any longer, Tina stormed around to the house demanding to know why David was playing these games, this interruption left Amber humiliated.
-She breaks up with her boyfriend Darryl Morton (Jonathan Dixon) when she finds out he was going to leave her after her Dev paid him, although he changed his mind.
-She left Weatherfield to attend a university in London with her friend Mitch (Marcquelle Ward).
+In early 2008, Amber begins working at the restaurant, Valandros, with Leanne Battersby (Jane Danson), Paul Clayton (Tom Hudson) and Luigi until it is set alight by Paul.
+Dev then claims, that he does not want her anywhere near Paul.
+Amber is infatuated by David, after he tries to make his ex-girlfriend Tina McIntyre (Michelle Keegan) jealous, first by letting Amber use one of his tickets to a gig, which Tina refused.
+In August 2008, David invites Amber around to his house for lunch, in a deliberate attempt to annoy Tina.
+Amber, is unaware that she was being used, and kisses David.
+Unable to contain her anger any longer, Tina storms around to the house demanding to know why David is playing these games, this interruption leaves Amber feeling humiliated.
+She breaks up with her boyfriend Darryl Morton (Jonathan Dixon), when she finds out he is going to leave her after her Dev pays him, although he changes his mind.
+She leaves Weatherfield to attend a university in London, with her friend Mitch (Marcquelle Ward).

-Mitch was a college friend of Amber who had been invited to a party along with Amber and Darryl in September 2009.
-Mitch met the couple in Victoria Street having booked a cab from StreetCars and excitedly told the pair that he could not wait to go to London as he would be able to purchase an Oyster card and use the underground instead of shelling out for taxis.
-Annoyed at finding out that he would be attending the same university as Amber, Darryl demands an explanation from her after instructing Mitch to go and double-check the booking, but as Amber brushed the matter aside and accused him of over-reacting, the pair argued and Darryl jumped to the conclusion that she fancied Mitch and refused to attend the party.
+Mitch is a college friend of Amber's.
+In September 2009, Mitch, Amber and Darryl are invited to a party.
+Mitch meets the couple in Victoria Street, having booked a cab from StreetCars and excitedly tells the pair that he cannot wait to go to London, as he will be able to purchase an Oyster card, and use the underground instead of shelling out for taxis.
+Darryl finds out that Mitch plans to attend the same University as Amber, and instructs Mitch to go and double-check the booking, as he demands Amber to explain.
+Amber accuses him of over-reacting and brushes the matter to the side, which leads them to argue, and Darryl concludes that Amber fancies Mitch and Darryl refuses to attend the party.